-- A number of applicants were considered for apprenticeships at the Council.
-A total of 26 apprentices across 14 disciplines were appointed and commenced work in September 2022. - There was an increased attendance on the 'Coaching Skills for Managers' course over the year - An increase in the attendance of managers and employees at a range of awareness training sessions, including stress awareness and mindfulness. - A significant amount of policy to practice training was provided to support the roll out of our new Disciplinary Policy and amended Attendance Management Policy, as follows: - 7 Briefing Sessions on the new disciplinary policy with 109 managers participating - 5 full day training sessions resulting in 61 trained Investigating Officers - 3 training sessions resulting in 23 trained Authorised Officers - 2 case administration sessions where we have trained 10 administrators on how to support a disciplinary policy - 7 Attendance Management sessions where we have trained 87 managers and supervisors on the policy.
+- There was good performance in generating social value from the Council's commissioning and procurement activities during 2022/23, with 90% of the target for the number of contracts supported to include social value achieved in the first six months of the year. - The Council worked with partner organisations under the Public Services Board (PSB) to ensure a new local Well-being Assessment was published early in 2022/23, as required by the Well-being of Future Generations (Wales) Act 2015, with this informing further work in year to develop a new Well-being Plan for 2023-28. - Collaborative decision with partners to form a Joint Public Services Board (PSB) covering both Flintshire and Wrexham local authority areas (with the Flintshire and Wrexham PSB now replacing the two former PSBs Flintshire PSB and Wrexham PSB). - A number of applicants were considered for apprenticeships at the Council.
+A total of 26 apprentices across 14 disciplines were appointed and commenced work in September 2022. - There was an increased attendance on the 'Coaching Skills for Managers' course over the year - An increase in the attendance of managers and employees at a range of awareness training sessions, including stress awareness and mindfulness. - A significant amount of policy to practice training was provided to support the roll out of our new Disciplinary Policy and amended Attendance Management Policy, as follows: - o 7 Briefing Sessions on the new disciplinary policy with 109 managers participating - 5 full day training sessions resulting in 61 trained Investigating Officers - 3 training sessions resulting in 23 trained Authorised Officers - 2 case administration sessions where we have trained 10 administrators on how to support a disciplinary policy - 7 Attendance Management sessions where we have trained 87 managers and supervisors on the policy - Formal commencement of the process of replacing the Council's Financial Information System.